Samsung/tizen-docs/docs/application/native/guides/text-input/autofill-service.md

     }
     ```

-## Receiving request of autofill fill request and sending autofill fill response
+## Receive Fill Request and Send Fill Response

-1. To receive the autofill fill request, create a callback function using the `autofill_service_set_fill_requested_cb()` function and send the autofill fill response with the `autofill_service_send_fill_response()` function:
+1. To receive the fill request, create a callback function using the `autofill_service_set_fill_requested_cb()` function and send the fill response with the `autofill_service_send_fill_response()` function:

    > **Note**
    >
-   > Autofill service can have more than one autofill response for the view ID to be requested.
+   > Autofill Service can have more than one autofill response for the view ID to be requested.
    > To support this case, create autofill data group using the `autofill_fill_response_group_create()` function and fill the data in the each autofill response group.
-   > The following example code shows how to provide multiple autofill response data to have 2 autofill response to be consisted of user ID and user password:
+   > The following example code shows how to provide multiple autofill response data to have two autofill response to be consisted of user ID and user password:

     ```c
     static void _fill_request_received_cb(int context_id, autofill_view_info_h vi_h, void *user_data)